leanprover-community/mathport/README.md

 (Note this may be hidden in the VS Code explorer, but you can open it in the terminal.)

-If you need to re-run mathport, you will need to `rm -rf Outputs/olean/project`.

 If the generated Lean files look plausible, you will want to move them into a new Lean 4 project.